 In Portugal, both olive groves and vineyards will take part of a multi-actor network of Experimental Biodiversity Areas (EBAs) for the development, testing and showcasing, together with farmers, of approaches to effectively integrate biodiversity into farm management across different European landscapes.
 Namely, biocontrol services provided by birds and bats will be used as ecological and economic incentives for the conservation of biodiversity.

 SUSTAINOLIVE – Novel approaches to promote the Sustainability of Olive cultivation in the Mediterranean.
 SUSTAINOLIVE is a recently approved H2020 project in which I take part as a research associate.
 The overall objective of SUSTAINOLIVE is to enhance the sustainability of the olive oil farming sector throughout the implementation and promotion of a set of innovative sustainable management solutions that are based on agro-ecological concepts, and on the exchange of knowledge and co-creation involving multiple actors and end-users.

-TORUÑOS – Plan de gestión y conservación del control de plagas forestales por murciélagos en el Parque Metropolitano Marisma de los Toruños y Pinar de la Algaida (Cádiz)”.
-This project, hosted by AGADEN, seeks to reinforce the local population of the Soprano pipistrelle (Pipistrellus pygmaeus) and, in turn, natural pest control services against the pine processionary (Thametopoea pitycampa).
+TORUÑOS – Plan de gestión y conservación del control de plagas forestales por murciélagos en el Parque Metropolitano Marisma de los Toruños y Pinar de la Algaida (PMMTPA; Cádiz, Spain)”.
+This project, hosted by AGADEN and in which I am the scientific corrdinator, seeks to reinforce the local population of the Soprano pipistrelle (Pipistrellus pygmaeus) and, in turn, natural pest control services against the pine processionary (Thametopoea pitycampa) in the PMMTPA.